gitkraken/gitlens-docs/gitlens/gitlens-features.md

 <img src="/wp-content/uploads/hovers-current-line-details.png" class="img-bordered img-responsive center">

-Adds a details hover annotation to the current line to show more commit details (optional, on by default)
+Adds a **details hover** annotation to the current line to show more commit details (optional, on by default)

-- Provides automatic issue linking to Bitbucket, Gerrit, Gitea, GitHub, GitLab, and Azure DevOps in commit messages
+- Provides **automatic issue linking** to Bitbucket, Gerrit, Gitea, GitHub, GitLab, and Azure DevOps in commit messages
-- Provides a quick-access command bar with Open Changes, Blame Previous Revision, Open on Remote, Invite to Live Share (if available), and Show More Actions command buttons
+- Provides a **quick-access command bar** with _Open Changes_, _Blame Previous Revision_, _Open on Remote_, _Invite to Live Share_ (if available), and _Show More Actions_ command buttons
-- Click the commit SHA to execute the Show Commit command
+- Click the commit SHA to execute the _Show Commit_ command

 ####Changes (diff) Hover